 Valorant fans have complained about Raze’s abilities being too focused on damage in the past, which is a step away from the game’s philosophy that abilities are second to guns.
 Riot Games has since balanced her a little since launch, so she’s not as powerful as she used to be.

-However, Raze is still top of Tier 2 because, with a grenade, her boom bot, and her blast packs, she still packs a punch.
+However, Raze is still right up there in Tier 2 because, with a grenade, her boom bot, and her blast packs, she still packs a punch.
 Her abilities are pretty easy to grasp, and with the number of nook and crannies available in-game, it’s easy to lob a grenade towards the last known position of your enemy than risk your own neck in a one on one situation.

 A recent update nerfed Raze’s Showstopper and Blast Pack, but she remains a force to be reckoned with.